 \section{Applications}

 We apply our \eglearn\ algorithm to a hydrological data set related to flood risk assessment.
-We focus on learning the extremal graph structures; for comments on how the estimated graphs can be used for subsequent inference we refer to the papers cited below.
+We focus on learning the extremal graph structures; for comments on how the estimated graphs can be used for subsequent inference in the hydrological example, we refer to the papers cited below.
 We conducted a similar analysis on a financial data set related to systemic risk; the results are found in \cref{sec:currency} of the Supplementary~Material.

-The first data set was introduced in \cite{eng2014b} and has been used as a benchmark in multivariate extremes for dependence modeling \citep{EH2020, roe2021} and causal inference \citep{mha2020,gne2021,tra2021}.
+The hydrological data set was introduced in \cite{eng2014b} and has been used as a benchmark in multivariate extremes for dependence modeling \citep{EH2020, rottger2023total} and causal inference \citep{mha2020,gne2021,tra2021}.
 It contains daily discharge measurements at $d=31$ stations in the upper Danube basin over 50 years.
 We follow the original paper and use the pre-processed data containing $n=428$ observations after a declustering of the $d$ time series.
 The $n$ samples can be considered as independent observations from a $d$-dimensional random vector $\bX$, and we are interested in understanding the extremal dependence structure of $\bX$.
 A certain amount of information can be deduced from the physical properties of the river network; the flow connections are shown in the left panel of Figure~\ref{fig:danube}.
 It is reasonable to expect that extremal dependence is strong along these connections.
-Due to other meteorological processes such as precipitation, there might be additional dependence between flood events that are not entirely explained by the flow connections.
+Due to other meteorological processes such as precipitation, there may be additional dependence between flood events that is not entirely explained by flow connections.